Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Great!
 We have a preloader.
 Time to load some data.

-We'll use D3's built-in data loading methods and tie their callbacks into React's component lifecycle.
+We'll use D3's built-in data loading methods and tie their promises into React's component lifecycle.
 You could talk to a REST API in the same way.
 Neither D3 nor React care what the datasource is.

 First, you need the data files.
 I scraped the tech salary info from [h1bdata.info](http://h1bdata.info/), the median household incomes from the US census datasets, and US map data from Mike Bostock's github repositories.
 I used some elbow grease and python scripts to tie the datasets together.